One-Bridge/foundry-testing-mcp/docs/user-implementation-walkthrough.md

     }
   },
   "available_workflows": {
             "create_new_suite": {
-      "title": "Create New Test Suite from Scratch", "ideal_for": "New projects or complete testing overhauls", "estimated_phases": 4,
+          "title": "Create New Test Suite from Scratch", "ideal_for": "New projects or complete testing overhauls", "phases": 4
-      "time_estimate": "2-4 hours"
         },
     "evaluate_existing": {
       "title": "Evaluate & Enhance Existing Tests"
     }